maheshreddysiddamurthi/maheshreddysiddamurthi/README.md

 💻 Cloud DevOps Engineer

-🌱 Currently Learning: Azure & Python to enhance my cloud and automation skills
+🌱 Currently Learning: Azure & Java Script to enhance my cloud and coding skills

 💡 Open to Collaboration: I am enthusiastic about offering my skills free of charge to startups working on innovative ideas